SAGE: Structure-Aware Generative Video Transitions between Diverse Clips: Evaluation

 For each pair, participants were given a forced choice task between ours vs a baseline across four different criteria: (i)~which transition displayed better temporal consistency over time, (ii)~which transition displayed more plausibility, (iii)~which transition displayed more motion complexity (smooth, detailed changes), and (iv)~overall preference.
 Results (see Table~\ref{tab:userstudy}) show a clear preference for \name across all comparisons in each aspect.

-\paragraph*{Ablations.} We ablate the key components of \name and show results in the supplemental.
+\paragraph*{Ablations.} We ablate the key components of \name and show results in the project page.
 Specifically, we evaluate: (i)~without structural guidance -- this is Generative Inbetweening~\cite{generativeInbetweening2024}; (ii)~without the layered matching; and (iii)~using linear flow interpolation instead of B-spline interpolation for flow guidance.
 Results show that removing either structural or flow guidance significantly degrades transition quality, confirming the complementarity of both cues.
 Note that when the motions in the two source clips are already well-aligned, simple linear blending of matched structures performs comparably to our B-spline approach.
-However, for more diverse clip pairs -- where motion trajectories differ in direction, scale, or continuity -- B-spline interpolation produces smoother global paths and more natural motion inbetweening, avoiding the abrupt shifts and trajectory crossings that arise with linear blending.
+However, for more diverse clip pairs where motion trajectories differ in direction, scale, or continuity -- B-spline interpolation produces smoother global paths and more natural motion inbetweening.
+Its effect is most visible in cases such as \ct, \ssb, and \hb, where clip motions are distinct; linear interpolation leads to sudden or inconsistent structural changes, whereas B-splines produce smoother, more anticipatory motion.
+It prevents abrupt movements and trajectory crossings that arise with linear blending.
 Together, these components account for the overall effectiveness of our method.

-\paragraph*{Failure cases.} A limitation of our current approach stems from its reliance on a video generative backbone pretrained on human poses.
-This specificity can cause the model to hallucinate unrelated or abrupt limbs during the transition, as illustrated in the \cp and \sss examples of Figure 5.
-We believe that employing a more general-purpose video backbone would mitigate these artifacts.
+\paragraph*{Failure cases.} A limitation of our current approach stems from its reliance on a video generative backbone pretrained heavily on human poses.
+At times, this specificity can cause the model to interpret certain line configurations as limbs and hallucinate human-like structures along structural edges, as illustrated in the \cp and \sss examples of \Cref{fig:gallery}.
+We believe that employing a more general-purpose video backbone would mitigate these artifacts – note that retraining on transition sequences is not an intuitive option due to the lack of suitable training data.